ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/06-create-cluster/_index.md

 ---
-title: Create the more advanced Cluster
+title: Create a More Advanced Cluster
 weight: 6
 url: tutorial/complete-cluster/create-cluster
-description: Details about how to create the database cluster.
+description: Details about how to create a sophisticated database cluster.
 ---

-We're now completely ready to create a more "advanced" cluster.
-The main differences from the one created before will be:
+We're now ready to create a more "advanced" cluster.
+The main differences to the one created before will be:
-* That we have explicitly set the size (t-shirt size) of the cluster.
+* We explicitly set the size (t-shirt size) of the cluster.
-* We have custom Postgres and connection pooling (PgBouncer) configurations.
+* We specify custom Postgres and connection pooling (PgBouncer) configurations.
-* It will have automated backups, based on the backup configuration.
+* It performs automated backups, based on the backup configuration.
-* It will export metrics to Prometheus automatically.
-Grafana dashboards will be visible from the embedded pane in the Web Console.
+* It automatically exports metrics to Prometheus.
+The web console embeds Grafana dashboards.
-* Logs will be sent to the distributed logs server, which will in turn show them in the Web Console.
+* Logs are sent to the distributed logs server.
+The logs are shown in the web console.

-Create the file `sgcluster-cluster1.yaml` and apply the following YAML file:
+Create the file `sgcluster-cluster1.yaml` which references the custom configuration resources created before:

 ```yaml
 apiVersion: stackgres.io/v1